arashsamandar/Programmer-Notes/PHP/Laravel/Laravel Api/Laravel_Api.md

 > {
 >     return parent::toArray($request);
 > }
-> // we change it to what we want , like bellow code :
+> // we change it to what we want ( overload ) , like bellow code :
 > public function toArray($request)
 >     {
 >         return [